-Full Coverage: A record of mild symptoms which are well under control, with few complications, should qualify for life insurance at Standard rates or better.
+A record of mild symptoms which are well under control, with few complications, should qualify for life insurance at Standard rates or better.

 Graded life insurance is an option for those who cannot get approved for traditional life insurance due to Irritable Bowel Syndrome.

-- The maximum coverage rarely goes above $25,000, though it may sometimes reach as high as $150,000.
+- Reduced maximum coverage, which rarely goes above $25,000, though it may sometimes reach as high as $150,000

-With all of the variables involved, an experienced insurance professional is your best bet for finding the right policy for you at the best rates.
-Contact us today so we can point you toward the life insurance which best suits your needs.
+With all of the variables involved, working with an experienced insurance professional, like us, who is your best bet for finding the right policy for you at the best rates.
+This means being able to seek underwriting from many different carriers, even before applying.